 Fast forward to 59 years later, BHB has expanded into retail chain stores with 6 outlets in Penang and has a team of more than 90 employees.
 Some of them have even worked there for more than 45 years.
 BHB has served the Penangites for 3 generations in a family.
 “I always come back to buy from you because my grandfather used to.” said one of their customers.
 This shows trust and loyalty BHB has for its employees and also customers.

-We sat down and spoke to Edwin Yeoh, the managing director of BHB.
+We sat down and spoke to Edwin Yeoh, the Marketing Manager of BHB.
 For a company that has been in the industry for close to 6 decades now, it has faced many challenges growing its brand in the past as it is now including stiff competition from its rivals.

 What are the biggest challenges faced by BHB?